The Xometry app works best with JavaScript enabled!

 1. Mining

-Mining of copper ores is usually done in large open pit mines.
-These are open, stepped holes in the ground that are gradually dug deeper.
+Mining of copper ores is usually done in large open pit mines which are open holes in the ground that are dug deeper gradually.
 Explosives are used to blast the rock, and the resulting boulders are transported for crushing into smaller pieces for processing.

 2. Extraction

-According to the two common types of copper ore, there are two main purification processes.
+There are two main purification processes for the two common types of copper ore.
 A hydrometallurgical process is used for oxide ores.
 The crushed ore is heaped and an acid-leaching solution is percolated through the heap.
 This creates a pregnant leach solution.
 A pyrometallurgical process is used for sulfide ores.
 The extraction of the ore is done by froth flotation and thickening according to the density of the particles.

 3. Purification

-For oxide ores, hydrometallurgy is used.
-This means that the pregnant leach solution is sent to a solvent extraction process to concentrate the copper in the solution.
-This solution is then sent to electrowinning, where electricity is used to deposit the solid copper.
+For oxide ores, the pregnant leach solution is sent to a solvent extraction process to concentrate the copper in the solution in a process called “hydrometallurgy.”
+The solution is then sent to electrowinning, where electricity is used to deposit the solid copper.
 For sulfide ores, pyrometallurgy is used, which means that a smelter is used to create the raw copper.
-This is then purified further by electrorefining.
+This is then purified in the electrorefining process.

 4. Alloying

-Copper alloys are manufactured by first melting the alloying material, and then melting the copper to add to it.
+Copper alloys are made by first melting the alloying material, then melting the copper to add to it.
 The molten mixture is then cast and allowed to cool and solidify.

 5. Electrorefining

 Electrorefining of copper involves electrolytically dissolving impure copper material into solution.
-Pure copper is electrochemically deposited on an electrode by applying an electrical current through the solution.
-This removes impurities from the copper to achieve higher purity.
-However, the process is expensive and has a very high electrical demand.
+Pure copper is electrochemically deposited on an electrode by applying an electrical current through the solution to remove impurities from the metal.
+The process is quite expensive and has a very high electrical demand.

-Copper is available in different types for different applications.
+Copper is available in different types, and each of these types are best suited for different applications.
 The properties and applications of each grade of copper depends on the purity of the copper and what alloying elements (if any) are included.
 Listed below are the different types of copper:

 1. Copper Wire